sonuoha/BuildUSD/README.md

 Notes
 - JSON manifests work immediately; YAML manifests require installing PyYAML.
 - A sample manifest template lives at src/ifc_converter/config/sample_manifest.json; copy or rename it locally (e.g. to src/ifc_converter/config/manifest.yaml) when preparing project-specific settings.
 The real manifest remains untracked by design and can be loaded from local paths or omniverse:// URIs.
-- 2D annotation contexts (e.g. alignment strings in IfcAnnotation) are skipped; the converter logs a warning and continues without them.
+- 2D annotation contexts (e.g. alignment strings in IfcAnnotation) are preserved.
+If the ifcopenshell geometry iterator rejects an annotation context, the pipeline emits a warning and falls back to manual curve extraction so the data still lands in the 2D geometry layer.

 Troubleshooting